Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Expected result**

-1. Pressing the hotkey once should make the camera image to disappear.
+1. Pressing the hotkey once should make the camera image disappear.
-1. Pressing the hotkey again should make camera image to appear again after a few seconds.
+1. Pressing the hotkey again should make the camera image appear again after a few seconds.

 ### ECR017.001 Keyboard (function key: flight mode) in OS (Ubuntu 20.04)